Skip to main content

 • Azure Kubernetes Service (AKS)

-• For local, you may use KIND (Kubernetes IN Docker) or MicroK8s
+• For self-hosted cluster, you may use MicroK8s (see prerequisites) or Kind

 Establish and Configure Private Kubernetes Cluster